 LEVP pH Sensor Products

 pH sensors with the LEVP liquid earth option include the EasyFerm Plus and EasyFerm Bio.
 These sensors require additional contact points thus the VP electrical connector is used.
 Cabling options include the VP6 and VP8 open end cable products.
-Additionally, the LEVP measurement measurement is standard on all Arc intelligent pH sensors.

 - Want to learn more about Arc intelligent sensors and their capabilities?
 Take a brief guided tour in this video.